mdvsh/class-12-cs-project/README.md

 # class-12-cs-project

-International student dashboard RDBMS something idk
+## IntlApp CLI
+A command-line interface for schools to manage the records of students applying abroad

+### Prerequisites
+Mysql should be installed

+### Setup
-create database `db` first in mysql, enter database creds as specified in `app/.sample.env`, rename it to `.env` run the following commands
+create database `db` first in mysql, enter database credentials as specified in `app/.sample.env`, rename it to `.env` run the following commands in the command prompt/terminal

 ```console
 $ python setup.py build